 After the beef belly soup has been boiled for about twenty minutes, add the sauteed carrots, mix and simmer for another ten minutes.

-We make the thickening two egg yolks during this time by putting them in a bowl and grating the garlic cloves.
+I will make a thickening from two egg yolks during this time by putting them in a bowl and grating the garlic cloves.

 I add the sour cream and mix well with a whisk until I get a uniform liquid paste, with which I will thicken the soup.
 There are recipes in which this thickness people made from 4-6 egg yolks; you can also increase the number of yolks if you want, but I use only two.